 Students are proud to be building upon a rooftop terrace at their own school campus, at The City College of New York.
 Students and faculties, from all studies at the University, frequently come up onto the roof, wondering why such young beings adorn hardhats and steel toe boots every day.
 It is quite a sight to be upon the Solar Roof Pod and see the entire campus sprawling below one's feet!

-Farah Naz Ahmad was born in New York City and holds a Bachelor of Architecture degree from the City College of New York.
-Her career goal is to become a licensed architect.
-Her past roles as President of American Institute of Architecture Students and as a team leader for the US Department of Energy Solar Decathlon have increased her passion for design and sustainability.
-Farah promotes such concepts as clean energy to educate the future generation.
-Farah is a LEED Green Associate.
+Farah Naz Ahmad was born in New York City and holds a Bachelor of Architecture degree from The City College of New York.
+She is a LEED Accredited Professional in Building Design + Construction.
+Her career goal is to make an impact on the field of sustainability in design and construction.
+Her past roles as President of CCNY's American Institute of Architecture Students and as a team leader for the US Department of Energy Solar Decathlon have increased her passion for eco-friendly design.